 Colorado Couples Clinic supports strengthening our interpersonal neurobiology.
 We call it Strength Training for the Heart.
-We bring together the scientific study of the mind and nervous system with empirically supported data in relational health to improve tolerance to emotional upsets; reshape neural pathways for more rewarding intimacy; strengthen the brain to become more flexible, resilient, and joyful; and deepen the inner experiences of peacefulness and compassion.
+We bring together the scientific study of the mind and nervous system with empirically supported data in relational health to improve tolerance to emotional upsets; reshape neural pathways for more rewarding intimacy; strengthen the brain to become more flexible, resilient, and joyful; and deepen the inner experiences of connection, peacefulness, and compassion.

 Angie Tsiatsos Phillips, ma, lpc, ncc, acs, cmt

 Most of my life has been dedicated to exploring how relationships embolden, enliven, exhaust, and enlighten our experience of life.
 My personal and professional focus is teaching others how we can inhabit our bodies in ways that express our inner worlds effectively and authentically.
 When we learn to embody congruence in this way, we honor our unique expression of love and cultivate the capacity to connect more fully with others.